 - May contain too many wraps for some people

-5. Best Budget Pick: Hive 5 Beeswax Food Wrap
+5. Best Budget Pick: Cultical Reusable Beeswax Wrap Kit

 Even though these wraps are low priced, it doesn’t mean they are low quality or made of inferior materials.
-Like many other higher-priced options, these are also made of 100 percent GOTS-certified organic cotton, organic beeswax, organic jojoba oil and natural tree resin.
+Like many other higher-priced options, these are GOTS certified and made using sustainably sourced ingredients like Jojoba oil and tree resin.

-There are five in the package: three small (7”x7”), one medium, (10” x 10”) and one large, 14” x 14”, all with cute wild animals printed on them.
-Liven up your kids’ sandwiches by wrapping them in tigers, sloths, toucans and other beasts of the jungle.
+There are six in the package: two small (7″ x 8″), two medium, (10″ x 11″) and two large (13″ x 14″), all with various fruits and patterns printed on them.
 They are also ideal for wrapping produce, cheese, bread, nuts, or used as a cover for bowls containers.

 - Economically priced

 - Some users said the wraps were too sticky

 6. Best Gift Set: Less.
 Zero Waste Starter Kit